 Lexus ES review - Practicality, comfort and boot space

-A comfortable and spacious cabin is offered, but the boot space is inflexible
+The ES offers a comfortable and spacious cabin, but the boot space is inflexible

 The Lexus ES bucks the trend set by its main rivals by being available in saloon-form only, something that may make it unsuitable for some buyers.
 However, space inside the cabin is generous for occupants both front and rear.
 An electrically adjustable steering column and seats on all models make it easy for the driver to find a suitable seating position, and the rear seat can accommodate a smaller adult or child in the central rear seat.